meticha/triggerx/docs/docs/intro.md

 **TriggerX** is a modular, developer-friendly alarm execution library for Android.
 It simplifies scheduling exact alarms and showing user-facing UIs at a specific time, even when your App has been killed.
-You don't need worry about managing foreground-services, wake-locks, lock-screen flags or permission management
+You don't need to worry about managing foreground-services, wake-locks, lock-screen flags or permission management

 ## ❓Why TriggerX?